joaomilho/class-lists/README.md

 // classNames version es6
 classNames({[‘is-${state}‘]: true}) // => 'is-open'

-// classPairs version
+// classLists version
-classPairs([true, ‘is-${state}‘]) // => 'is-open'
+classLists([true, ‘is-${state}‘]) // => 'is-open'
 ```

 ###### Differece #2

-Using pairs instead of objects gives you the ability to have classes defined based on a boolean for both true and false scenarios:
+Using tuples instead of objects gives you the ability to have classes defined based on a boolean for both true and false scenarios:

 ```
 // classNames version